sharmilapalani/ai-code-review-assistant-/pasted_code.sql.feedback.md

 ## Description
 We have a created a stored procedure and created  few Flag columns in it.
 Pls chk those flag columns satisfy the logic given below.
-Pls add a logic for Successful_Target_Calls: where it should satisfy Account_Type LIKE 'HCP' , Successful_Call = 1 AND Target should be 1
+Pls add a logic for count of calls by Region_Name where Successful_Target_Calls: where it should satisfy Account_Type LIKE 'HCP' , Successful_Call = 1 AND Target should be 1

 ## Uploaded Code
 ```sql